Gunivers/Bookshelf/docs/math.md

 :Inputs:

    (execution) `as <entities>`
-   : the entities you want to perform the operation on
+   : The entities you want to perform the operation on

    (score) `@s bs.var0`
-   : the number to be factorialized
+   : The number to be factorialized

    ```{admonition} Technical limitation
    :class: important